Taringa!: Legal issues

 The owners of Taringa! alleged that the website worked as an interchange site, so it did not host any file, but at the same time users sometimes posted links that violated copyright.
-There were also posts with content that had been extracted from other websites or personal blogs, although Taringa! required that every post mentioned its sources.
-Moreover, the owners remarked that Taringa! only showed links and anyone could search specific contents like music or software, in the same way that those links could be searched on Google or Yahoo.
+There were also posts with content that had been extracted from other websites or personal blogs, although Taringa! required that every post mention its sources.
+Moreover, the owners remarked that Taringa! only showed links to content, and that anyone could search for specific content like music or software, in the same way that those links could be searched on Google or Yahoo.

-In May 2011, the owners of Taringa (Brothers Hernán and Matías Botbol) were accused of assistance to copyright infringement and sentenced to pay $200,000 (US$20,000).
-The Botbol brothers were also prosecuted for infringing article 72 of the 11.723 Law, which regulates copyright activities in Argentina.
-This article says that "any person who edits, sells or publishes a copyrighted work without permission from its authors will be sentenced to spend a period of one month to six years in jail".
+In May 2011, the owners of Taringa (brothers Hernán and Matías Botbol) were accused of enabling copyright infringement and sentenced to pay $200,000 (US$20,000).
+The Botbol brothers were also prosecuted for infringing article 72 of Law 11.723, which regulates copyright in Argentina.
+Said article states that "any person who edits, sells or publishes a copyrighted work without permission from its authors will be sentenced to spend a period of one month to six years in jail".

-The Botbol brothers were summoned to delete the posts related with copyrighted material.
-If those posts were not deleted, they could be arrested.
-The owners of Taringa! alleged that they cannot determine if the material uploaded by users was breaking copyright rules, due to Taringa! has an average of 20,000 posts a day.
-They also manifested that they were not able to access to Intellectual Property Office ("Registro Nacional de la Propiedad Intelectual" in Argentina) to know which works are under protection of copyright rules.
+The Botbol brothers were summoned to delete the posts containing copyrighted material, under threat of arrest for failing to comply.
+The owners of Taringa! alleged that they cannot determine if the material uploaded by users was breaking copyright rules, due to the fact that Taringa! had an average of 20,000 posts a day.
+They also stated that they were not able to access the Intellectual Property Office ("Registro Nacional de la Propiedad Intelectual", in Argentina) to know which works are under protection of copyright rules.

-In addition, the accused said that on March 23, 2009 the controversial material had been deleted from the website, but "other user uploaded it again on June 19, 2009".
+Additionally, the accused said that on March 23, 2009 all disputed material had been deleted from the website, but "other users uploaded it again on June 19, 2009".

-Nevertheless, the court considered that the owners of Taringa! were conscious about the infringements committed and in spite of deleting illegal content, they allowed forbidden material to remain on the website without being removed.
+Nevertheless, the court considered that the owners of Taringa! were conscious about the infringements committed and that in spite of deleting illegal content, they allowed forbidden material to remain on the website without being removed.

-In October, 2011, The National Court of Appeals (Cámara Nacional de Apelaciones en lo Criminal y Correccional) also prosecuted Alberto Nakayama finding him responsible for publishing links that allowed users to download books without permission from their authors.
+In October, 2011, The National Court of Appeals (Cámara Nacional de Apelaciones en lo Criminal y Correccional) also prosecuted Alberto Nakayama, finding him responsible for publishing links that allowed users to download books without permission from their authors.
 The court also unveiled three precedent rulings that seized Nakayama's assets for $100,000, $200,000 and $300,000 respectively.